The Science of Controlling CRISPR

 As we move toward correcting somatic editing in humans, we need better controls and a better understanding of what exactly is being done to our genomes

 CRISPR continues to make headlines, and rightfully so!
-CRISPR technology rapidly accelerates the timetable, and what was thought to be possible through gene editing in the far future, may be reality in only 5-10 years.
+CRISPR technology rapidly accelerates the timetable for creating knockout mice as well as other mutant animal models, and what was thought to be possible through gene editing in the far future, may be reality in only 5-10 years.

 Earlier this year the National Academy of Sciences and National Academy of Medicine published a report on Human Genome Editing (brief highlights).
 In the report they discuss how CRISPR is cheaper, easier to use and more efficient than previous methods, and the rapid adoption of the CRISPR/Cas9 system makes the need to consider broader implications pressing.